About Us

-Beyond the standard baseline of health testing and socialization, we focus on two things: temperament and gut health.
+Beyond the basics of health testing and socialization, we focus on two things: temperament and digestive health.

 About the Breeds